Technology Teaching Fellows

 Participants present their transformed courses in a “critical friends” setting, with evaluation and feedback from peers.

-Participants teach their redesigned courses during the 2017-2018 academic year, the Summer 2018 academic quarter, or the Autumn 2018 academic quarter.
+Participants teach their hybrid or online courses during the 2017-2018 academic year, the Summer 2018 academic quarter, or the Autumn 2018 academic quarter.
 Throughout this period, UW-IT & CTL provide TTF fellows with technology and teaching support.

 Individual faculty members receive $2000 each for participating in the two parts of the Technology Teaching Fellows Institute: July 10-14, 2017, and December 11, 2017.

 Full-time UW Seattle faculty members may apply as individuals or as teams.
 We seek instructors who are committed to truly transforming their courses — both in format and design.
 We are especially interested in course transformations that will have broad impacts for undergraduate students (for example, by increasing access to gateway courses).